Datagatherer2357/Gareth-Duffy-GMIT-Project/README.md

 The real issue is that the virgincia and versicolor species are mixed apart.
 Therefore we will flip to the other side of the Iris scatterplot coin which demonstrates a very positive linear correlation between petal length and petal width across all 3 species.
 We can also see that the iris data is neatly partitioned among the 3 species and forms a very nice strong correlation line (See Index[9] output below).
-The output (Index[9]) can be seen in this URL: https://image.ibb.co/mWmzAS/Index9.png

 <img src="https://image.ibb.co/mWmzAS/Index9.png" alt="Index9" border="0" />

 I went a little further by building on the correlational features of the Iris variables by illustrating their anatomical relationships.
 Here I used the Seaborn library to program Python to generate a "heatmap".
 This heatmap would output a matrix of all correlations between the 4 botanical parts of the Iris flowers (See Index[10] output below).
-The output (Index[10]) can be seen in this URL: https://image.ibb.co/krMGqS/Index10.png

 <img src="https://image.ibb.co/krMGqS/Index10.png" alt="Index10" border="0" />